 The analysis presented in this study draws from a theoretical framework that sees indigenous knowledge (IK) and discourse as important features of ethno-science publication in Namibia.
-The study aims to make a meaningful contribution to an on-going debate about IK in Namibia and the world over, the use of IK in the construction of knowledge about ethno-science, and to the analysis and exploration of IK.
-As such the study looks at the process of authenticating ethno-scientific arguments, knowledge and skills, providing a clear understanding of how IK is used to protect the environment.
+The study aims to make a meaningful contribution to an ongoing debate about IK in Namibia and the world over; the use of IK in the construction of knowledge about ethno-science; analysis and exploration of IK.
+As such the study looks at the process of authenticating ethno - scientific argument, knowledge and skills, providing clear understanding of how IK is used to protect the environment.

-The study of IK has been concerned with traditional rural activities such as farming methods.
-The findings and knowledge produced by some IK studies seem to have been arranged as a system of perception rather than real scientific knowledge.
-The notion put forward is that science rests on facts and evidence, and that it is therefore detached from humanistic rural activities.
-However, this research paper provides an investigation and exploration of the possible significance of IK forenvironmental protection.
-Similtaneously the paper offers an understanding of the place of IK in relation to so-called 'hard' scientific knowledge.
+The study of IK has been traditionally concerned with rural activities such as farming methods.
+The findings and knowledge produced by some IK studies have been arranged as a system of perception rather than hard science knowledge.
+The notion put forward is that science rests on facts and evidence, and as such it is argued that it is detached from humanistic rural activities.
+However, this research paper tries to provide an investigation and exploration of the possible significance of IK in terms of environmental protection.
+Similarly, this research paper offers insightful perspectives concerning IK in relation to other 'hard' scientific knowledge.